tracyhenry/Kyrix/README.md

 ## How to Run Kyrix
 * Get a MySQL server running.

-* Write visualization spec according to the frontend api documentation (to be added).
+* Write visualization spec according to the spec api documentation (to be added).

 * Run the spec using node.js.
 Three things to be expected after running the spec: (1) a `canvas` MySQL database will be created to store the definitions of the cavases, (2) a `tile` MySQL database will be created to store some precomputed tiles and (3) a frontend file will be generated (name and place to be decided).